 General and Operations Managers plan, direct, or coordinate the operations of public or private sector organizations.
 Duties and responsibilities include formulating policies, managing daily operations, and planning the use of materials and human resources, but are too diverse and general in nature to be classified in any one functional area of management or administration, such as personnel, purchasing, or administrative services.

-General Managers with little to no experience tend to make between $44290 and $64890 while the more experienced ones make over $155020 per year.
+General Managers with little to no experience tend to make between $44710 and $65650 while the more experienced ones can earn over $157120 per year.

 |Top 5 paying states||Hourly||Annual|

-One of the easiest ways to increase your salary as a General and Operations Manager is to move to a higher paying state like .
-Right now, the highest paying states for General Managers are , , , and .
+One of the easiest ways to increase your salary as a General and Operations Manager is to move to a higher paying state like NJ.
+Right now, the highest paying states for General Managers are NJ, NY, RI, CT and DC.

-Three other factors that can increase your salary as a General and Operations Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a General and Operations Manager is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other General Managers what degree they had when they got the job and most of them said they had a followed by .
+We asked other General Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a College Certificate.

 Pros and Cons